Spirals-Team/reactive-slides/README.md

 # reactive-slides [![Build Status](https://travis-ci.org/rbadr/reactive-slides.svg?branch=master)](https://travis-ci.org/rbadr/reactive-slides) [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.txt)
-A web framework for building interactive presentations
+A web framework for building interactive presentations.

+This framework allow you to create several questions through your presentation shared by QR code so that audience can answer with their smartphones, tablets...

+That give you a new way to make your presentation interactive and attractive.

 ### To run the server :
 - [Play with activator](https://www.playframework.com/download) is required, currently working with Play 2.5.4 and activator 1.3.12 that requires JDK 1.8